ibraheemdev/go-chat/hub/README.md

 ## Frontend

-The frontend code is in [home.html](https://github.com/gorilla/websocket/blob/master/examples/chat/home.html).
+The frontend code is in home.html.

-On document load, the script checks for websocket functionality in the browser.
+When the client clicks 'join room', the script checks for websocket functionality in the browser.
 If websocket functionality is available, then the script opens a connection to the server and registers a callback to handle messages from the server.
-The callback appends the message to the chat log using the appendLog function.
+The callback appends the message to the chat log.
+Leaving a room closes the websocket connection, and removes all messages from the log.

-To allow the user to manually scroll through the chat log without interruption from new messages, the `appendLog` function checks the scroll position before adding new content.
-If the chat log is scrolled to the bottom, then the function scrolls new content into view after adding the content.
-Otherwise, the scroll position is not changed.

 The form handler writes the user input to the websocket and clears the input field.